Assertions Quotes

 Assertions quotes by Aristotle.

-#78.
 Groups give us power when we are enthusiastic, speak up, make bold assertions, and express an interest in others.
 Our capacity to influence rises when we practice kindness, express appreciation, cooperate, and dignify what others say and do.
 We are more likely to make a difference in the world when we are focused, articulate clear purposes and courses of action, and keep others on task.
 We rise in power when we provide calm and remind people of broader perspectives during times of stress, tell stories that calm during times of tension, and practice kind speech.
 Our opportunity for influence increases when we are open and ask great questions, listen to others with receptive minds, and offer playful ideas and novel perspectives.
-The - Author: Dacher Keltner
+The ~ Dacher Keltner

 Assertions quotes by Dacher Keltner

-#79.
-So many things which once had distressed or revolted him - the speeches and pronouncements of the learned, their assertions and their prohibitions, their refusal to allow the universe to move - all seemed to him now merely ridiculous, non-existent, compared with the majestic reality, the flood of energy, which now revealed itself to him: omnipresent, unalterable in its truth, relentless in its development, untouchable in its serenity, maternal and unfailing in its protectiveness. - Author: Pierre Teilhard De Chardin
+So many things which once had distressed or revolted him - the speeches and pronouncements of the learned, their assertions and their prohibitions, their refusal to allow the universe to move - all seemed to him now merely ridiculous, non-existent, compared with the majestic reality, the flood of energy, which now revealed itself to him: omnipresent, unalterable in its truth, relentless in its development, untouchable in its serenity, maternal and unfailing in its protectiveness. ~ Pierre Teilhard De Chardin

 Assertions quotes by Pierre Teilhard De Chardin